svisser/palabra-meta/README.md

 * **initialimport [integer]**: This resets the database and creates the given number of crosswords.
 * **checkcount**: Computes the total number of checked cells in all crosswords in the database.
-A cell is called 'checked' iff it is used in both an Across and Down entry.
+A cell is called 'checked' if it is used in both an Across and Down entry.